-Orientation ◄ button ▶ button Overscan H (Horizontal) image.
+Orientation ◄ button ▶ button Overscan H (Horizontal) Reduces the image.
 Enlarges the image.
-(The display area Overscan V (Vertical) area ratio becomes larger.) ratio becomes smaller.)
+(The display area Overscan V (Vertical) (The display area ratio becomes larger.) ratio becomes smaller.)

-- This function can only be adjusted when a video, S-video, or Component signal is input. - If the display area ratio is set too large, noise may appear at the screen edges.
-If this happens, set the display area ratio to a smaller value. - The adjustment area changes according to the input signal when "Resize" is set to "CINEMA ZOOM". - Also read "About Copyrights" on page 37.
+- This function can only be adjusted when a video.
+S-video, or Component signal is input. - If the display area ratio is set too large, noise may appear at the screen edges.
+If this happens, set the display area ratio to a smaller value. - When "Aspect" is set to "ZOOM", depending on the input signal, "Overscan V" may not be adjustable. - Also read "About Copyrights" on page 37.

-(3) Adjusting the Vertical Size of the Display (Subtitle Setting)
+3 Adjusting the Vertical Size of the Display (Subtitle Setting)